 Do Golden Retrievers Have a Favorite Person?

 Golden Retrievers are unique in many aspects, but not in this one.
 It’s not really a breed characteristic as it’s a personality trait, meaning it depends on your dog’s personality, genetics, and upbringing whether they will have a favorite person or not.

 Does breed play a part?
-Yes, of course it does.
-A dog’s breed plays a huge part in their breeds, but Goldens are not one of the breeds that is well known for bonding with one person.
+Yes, of course, it does.
+A dog’s breed plays a huge part in its characteristics, but Goldens are not one of the breeds that is well known for bonding with one person.

 Dogs of certain breeds are very well known to bond to only one person but still being able to be friendly to other humans, but their will always be one human that’s kind of “their person”.